jspe406/pytorch_on_frontier/README.md

 ## Basics of running PyTorch on Frontier

 <br>
-Please avoid using torchrun if possible.
+Please avoid using torchrun.
 It is recommended to use srun to handle the task mapping instead.
 On Frontier, the use of torchrun significantly impacts the performance of your code.
 Initial tests have shown that a script which normally runs on order of 10 seconds can take up to 10 minutes to run when using torchrun – over an order of magnitude worse!
 Additionally, nesting torchrun within srun (i.e., srun torchrun ...) does not help, as the two task managers will clash.
 <br>

 <br>
-First before we get started with how to run PyTorch on Frontier we need to load the modules and create/activate the conda environment to be used:
+First to get started with how to run PyTorch on Frontier we need to load the modules and create/activate the conda environment to be used:

 ```
 module load PrgEnv-gnu/8.5.0